The 2017 Dorothy Helfeld Fellowship application period is OPEN!

 The Association of Children’s Librarians of Northern California (ACL) offers three annual membership fellowships in tribute to Dorothy Helfeld, a member and reviewer for this organization from 1992 until her death in 2008.
 Dorothy’s library experience spanned several decades and locales.
 Her ACL reviews reflected her passion for presenting the best to children and her always-growing knowledge of story and authors, which she also shared in her contributions to the annual Institute bibliographies.
 To Dorothy, reading offered boundless opportunity for celebrating, untangling and enduring the complicated knot of life.
 The fellowships in her memory allow the Association of Children’s Librarians of Northern California to extend Dorothy’s excitement about children and their books to those at the beginning of their involvement in the field which meant so much to her.

-Applications are available online here.
-Applications are due by June 20, 2016.
+Applications are due by May 28, 2017.
 They will reviewed by a 3-person committee in the early summer and the winners will be announced in mid-August.
-The fellowship begins in September 2016 and go through December 2017.
+The fellowship begins in September 2017 and go through December 2018.
 For further information, please get in touch with the fellowship committee here.

-2015 Dorothy Helfeld Fellows: Kayla Figard, Michelle Ng, and Sarah Zaharako
+2015 Fellows: Kayla Figard, Michelle Ng, and Sarah Zaharako

 Note: The Dorothy Helfeld Fellowship was previously known as the Dorothy Helfeld Scholarship, and was renamed to Dorothy Helfeld Fellowship in 2014.